rom-rb/rom-rb.org/source/learn/repositories/reading-aggregates.html.md

 > #### Performance and availability
 > `wrap_parent` is **only available in rom-sql**, which uses a join instead of eager-loading
 > and **it's significantly faster** than using `aggregate`.
 Other adapters can implement this
-> interface too, assuming it makes sense in case of a given database.
+> interface too, assuming it makes sense in case of a given data source.

 ## Learn more